Layne Hatcher

-Layne Hatcher (born February 15, 1999) is an American football quarterback.
-He plays college football for Ball State.
-He previously played for Alabama, Arkansas State, and Texas State.
+Layne Hatcher (born February 15, 1999) is an American former college football quarterback who played for the Alabama Crimson Tide, Arkansas State Red Wolves, Texas State Bobcats and Ball State Cardinals.

-Early years and high school career
+Early life

 Hatcher was born on February 15, 1999, in Little Rock, Arkansas.
 He attended and played high school football for Pulaski Academy in Pleasant Valley, Arkansas.

-Hatcher was a three-year varsity starter for the school as he finished as Arkansas high school football's all-time leader in passing yards and touchdowns with 15,483 yards and 185 touchdowns.
+Hatcher was a three-year varsity starter for the school and he finished as Arkansas high school football's all-time leader in passing yards and touchdowns with 15,483 yards and 185 touchdowns.
 As a starter he had a record of 41–1 including four-straight Class 5A state championships.
 As a senior in 2017 he passed for 5,779 yards and 66 touchdowns.
 He was an All-Conference and All-State player for his sophomore through senior year while also earning the honors of Arkansas Democrat-Gazette All-Arkansas Preps Offensive Player of the Year, Hootens.com 5A Offensive Player of the Year, and Gatorade Arkansas Football Player of the Year during his senior year.